DomainDrivenArchitecture/a2/README.md

     7. metosin/reitit & data-spec - support for openapi-spec & data handling.
        Swagger-ui is provided at: http://localhost:8080/swagger-ui
 3. Architecture follows the Luminus-Architectur on the web-server side & DomainDrivenDesign on the domain side.
-3. I am not sure, whether using `struct.core` for validation is good idea.

 ### Architecture
 #### combine Luminus & DDD